Docs

 Setup the Node API

-create a new file in the app/api/search directory called route.ts and add the following code:
+Create a new file in the app/api/search directory called route.ts and add the following code:

 app/api/search/route.ts